godaddy/gasket/packages/gasket-plugin-webpack/docs/webpack.md

 ## webpackConfig

-Apps can also use [lifecycle files] to hook the [webpackConfig lifecycle] to provide additional custom config.
+Apps can also use custom app-level plugins to hook the [webpackConfig lifecycle] to provide additional custom config.
 The hook function should return the updated Webpack config object.